zhangchongjiu/zhangchongjiu.github.io/_pages/pronouncing-my-name.md

  - The "o" sounds like the "aw" in "saw."
  - The "ng" sounds like the "ng" in "sing."

-"Jiu" is pronounced like "j-oh" in English.
+"Jiu" is pronounced like "i-oh" in English.
- - The "j" sounds like the "j" in "joke."
+ - The "j" sounds like the "j" in "just."
- - The "iu" sounds like the "o" in "joke."
+ - The "iu" sounds like the "o" in "open."

 If you find "Chongjiu" difficult to pronounce, **you can also call me "CJ."** :) No worries!